MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/search-knowledge-articles.md

 [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Add the Knowledge Base Search control to Main forms](add-knowledge-base-search-control-forms.md#add-the-knowledge-base-search-control-to-main-forms)

-## Use the productivity pane to search knowledge articles
+### How to search for knowledge articles

-### How to search in Customer Service Hub
+## Use the reference pane to search knowledge articles in Customer Service Hub

-In Customer Service Hub, for example for a case, when you select the **Knowledge** option in the productivity pane, the **Knowledge** tab shows you articles arranged in a single stream.
+In Customer Service Hub, for example for a case, when you select the **Knowledge** option in the reference pane, the **Knowledge** tab shows you articles arranged in a single stream.
 Searching, sorting, and filtering articles in the search control is faster and more responsive, with improvements to article viewability and usability.
 The Knowledge Base Search capability is also available in Dynamics 365 Customer Engagement (on-premises) 9.1.
 More information: [New features in Dynamics 365 Customer Engagement (on-premises)](../customerengagement/on-premises/whats-new.md#agent-productivity-enhancements-to-knowledge-capabilities)

 On the **Knowledge** tab, you can view the following: